SUPPORTIVE THERAPIES FOR PAIN RELIEF

 Pain medications can play a large role in relieving pain, but did you know that adding supportive therapies to your treatment plan can expand your arsenal in the fight against pain?
 Remember always consult with your doctor first before beginning any treatment.

-Here are a few things you should know when you start researching supporting therapies:
+Here are a few things you should know when you start researching supportive therapies:

-There are many different names for supporting therapies that all mean the same thing, like alternative medicine, holistic therapy and CAM (short for complementary and alternative medicine).
+- There are many different names for supportive therapies that all mean the same thing, like alternative medicine, holistic therapy and CAM (short for complementary and alternative medicine).

-Many supporting therapies are available at pain management centers across America.
+- Many supportive therapies are available at pain management centers across America.
 Ask your doctor to help you locate a center or refer you to a specialist.

 We've done some of the research for you already so you can start weighing your options.

 About 22 million Americans seek chiropractic care each year, many of whom are looking for an alternative way to relieve back pain, joint pain, headaches and a variety of other types of pain.

 Chiropractors use something called manipulation — or adjustments — and other methods to properly correct alignment problems in the spine or other areas of the body, improve functioning, promote natural healing, and alleviate pain.
 To perform a manipulation, the chiropractor uses hands or a device to apply rapid, controlled force to the spine or another area of the body.